ampproject/amphtml/extensions/amp-lightbox/1.0/README.md

 ##### **closeButtonAs**

-An attribute which takes a function (passed as a render prop) to specify a custom close button.
+A prop which takes a function (as a render prop) to specify a custom close button.

 ##### **onBeforeOpen**

-An attribute which takes a function which is executed before the lightbox is opened.
+A prop which takes a function which is executed before the lightbox is opened.

 ##### **onAfterOpen**

-An attribute which takes a function which is executed after the lightbox is opened.
+A prop which takes a function which is executed after the lightbox is opened.

 ##### **onAfterClose**

-An attribute which takes a function which is executed after the lightbox is closed.
+A prop which takes a function which is executed after the lightbox is closed.